MicrosoftDocs/mixed-reality/mixed-reality-docs/openxr-getting-started.md

 To start developing OpenXR applications for HoloLens 2:

 1. Set up a HoloLens 2 or follow the instructions to [install a recent version of the HoloLens 2 emulator](using-the-hololens-emulator.md).
 If your device has updated its OS recently or if you're using a recent emulator image, you should already have OpenXR 1.0 ready to go.
-1. To make sure you've got the latest OpenXR runtime with all [extensions](openxr.md#roadmap) present, launch the Store app from within the device or emulator and ensure all apps are updated.
-This will ensure that the OpenXR runtime on your HoloLens is up to date.
+1. To make sure you've got the latest OpenXR runtime with all [extensions](openxr.md#roadmap) present, launch the Store app from within the device or emulator, open the menu in the upper-right, click **Downloads and updates** and click **Get updates**.
+This ensures that the OpenXR runtime on your HoloLens is up to date.
+Note that if you're using the emulator, the emulator image will reset each time you start it, and so your best bet is to just make sure that you have [the latest version of the HoloLens 2 emulator image](using-the-hololens-emulator.md).
-   * If using the emulator, the easiest way to update your OpenXR runtime is using [Device Portal](using-the-windows-device-portal.md), by navigating to the "OpenXR" page and then clicking the "Update" button under "Runtime Status". (this works on a physical HoloLens 2 device as well)

 ## Getting started with OpenXR for Windows Mixed Reality headsets